Azure/fta-internalbusinessapps/appmodernization/webapps-features-walkthrough/fta-webapp-features-demo.md

     ![](./media/WEBJOBSLOG.PNG)

-> [!NOTE] Best practice for writing Windows Services suggests that you separate the code required to host a service with the code that provides the implementation.
+> **Note:** Best practice for writing Windows Services suggests that you separate the code required to host a service with the code that provides the implementation.
 However not all developers follow this practice.
 Doing so makes it a lot easier to refactor.

 * Consider that some scenarios will be more complex and require more thought.
 More complex Windows Service implementations typically run from a foreground thread which orchestrates one or more background threads where complex work is undertaken.
 For example co-ordinating message exchange and integration mappings.
 The foreground thread is useful because the OS will signal and wait allowing the foreground thread to gracefully shut down child operations.
 WebJobs are hosted in an ASP NET worker process.